 Part 3 - Meetings of Members and Notices

-- Notice of the time and place of all meetings of the members and the general nature of the business to be transacted shall be given to the members by forwarding such notice to each member at his last known address at least 14 clear days before the day of such meeting; provided always that the members may waive or reduce the period of notice for a particular meeting by unanimous consent in writing.
+3.5 Notice of the time and place of all meetings of the members shall be given to the members by forwarding such notice to each member either electronically or at his last known address at least fourteen (14) clear days before the day of such meeting; provided always that the members may waive or reduce the period of notice for a particular meeting by unanimous consent in writing.

-- Whenever under the provisions of these by-laws notice is required to be given such notice may be given by depositing the notice in a post office or public letter box by prepaid post, addressed to the member, director or officer at his last address as the same appears on the books of the Society and notice or other documents so sent by post shall be deemed to be sent once same was deposited in the post office or public letter box.
+3.6 Whenever under the provisions of these bylaws, notice is required to be given, such notice may be given electronically, by depositing the notice in a post office or public letter box by prepaid post, addressed to the member, Director or officer at his last address as the same appears on the books of the Society and notice or other documents so sent electronically or by post shall be deemed to be sent electronically or sent by mail once same was deposited in the post office or public letter box.

-- No error or omission in giving notice of any annual general meeting or general or special meeting or any such adjourned meeting shall invalidate such meeting or make void any proceedings taken thereat and any member may at any time waive notice of any such meeting and may ratify, approve and confirm any or all proceedings taken or had thereat.
+3.7 No error or omission in giving notice of any Annual General Meeting or general or special meeting or any such adjourned meeting shall invalidate such meeting or make void any proceedings taken thereat and any member may at any time waive notice of any such meeting and may ratify, approve and confirm any or all proceedings taken or had thereat.